 To have a therapist recommended to you, please contact email@example.com with any relevant information and scheduling requirements.

 Ruth Newnam has developed a specialized blend of techniques to help heal chronic and acute pain issues and to maintain health and wellness in her clients.
 She blends deep tissue and myofascial techniques, Swedish and relaxation techniques, lymphatic massage and mind-body integration techniques according to each client's set of issues and needs.
-She works extensively with clients recovering from injury, surgery and illness, such as cancer, fibromyalgia, repetitive stress injuries, plantar fasciitis and more!
+She works with athletes (endurance, collegiate, and professional athletes) and clients recovering from injury, surgery, and illness, such as cancer, fibromyalgia, autoimmune issues, repetitive stress injuries, plantar fasciitis and more.

 A native of Chapel Hill, North Carolina, Ruth received a B.A. from the College of William and Mary and a M.A. from UNC-CH before attending the Body Therapy Institute in Silk Hope, NC.
 Ruth has practiced as a Licensed Massage and Bodywork Therapist in North Carolina since September 2002.
 She is also a trained Dr. Vodder School lymphedema and lymphatic massage therapist.

 Please note that Ruth is not taking new clients at this time.